 How Deep Can You Dive Using Air?

-Inert gas narcosis using air begins to become debilitating through anaesthetic effect below 30m/100ft.
-This is due to the high lipid solubility of the nitrogen component (79%) in air.
+Nitrogen narcosis using air begins to become debilitating through an anaesthetic effect below 30m/100ft.
+This is due to the high lipid solubility of the nitrogen component (79%) in the air.
 The correlation between the lipid solubility of a gas and its anaesthetic property is defined in the Meyer-Overton Law of Lipid Solubility.

 CNS Oxygen Toxicity

 Divers have to limit their oxygen exposure to a maximum partial pressure of 1.4 ppO2 in order to avoid Central Nervous System (CNS) toxicity.
 At high pressure, oxygen interferes with neural function and will cause convulsions.
 This 1.4 ppO2 limit equates to a 56.6m/185ft maximum depth when breathing air (21% O2).

 Read more about Oxygen toxicity in this article: Oxygen Exposure Management For Divers